Small yet mighty

 - A detail-oriented mind, with a strong focus on organization, planning, follow-up.

-- Excellent interpersonal skills and an ability to work with multiple team members and stakeholders.
+- Excellent interpersonal and diplomacy skills with the ability to manage complex situations involving multiple stakeholders.

 - Entrepreneurship, initiative, creativity and a proactive attitude.

 - Clarity of expression — both in writing and orally.

 - A sense of ownership of tasks and the motivation to follow through to achieve personal and team goals.

 - A sincere respect for the values and differences that all members of a small team bring to an office environment; adaptability to different approaches and a flexibility to move in new directions as needed.

 - Commitment to Federation values, vision and direction.